-- Until conditionally approved by the FSA, responsibility for enforcement action remains with the LA.
-When assessing for approval the FSA, where possible in consultation with the relevant LA will consider whether any enforcement action for the protection of public health is needed and communicate this to the relevant LA. - With the industrial nature of the processes and likelihood of daily damage to structure and equipment, it would be unreasonable to expect any already operating premises to have all infrastructure and/or equipment fully compliant without the need for maintenance.
-Where the FBO can demonstrate that infrastructure and/or equipment deficiencies have been identified and scheduled for repair in a way that manages any potential risk to public health, dependent on the nature and extent of the deficiency (i.e. minor / operational wear and tear), approval or conditional approval may be recommended. - Registered establishments under Regulation (EC) No 852/2004 taking advantage of the exemption criteria (refer to Exemptions from Approval section) and applying to undertake activities that are approved by the Agency, may be recommended for full approval following the initial approval visit.
+- 3. Until conditionally approved by the FSA/FSS, responsibility for enforcement action remains with the LA-or DC.
+When assessing for approval the FSA/FSS, where possible in consultation with the relevant LA or DC, will consider whether any enforcement action for the protection of public health is needed and communicate this to the relevant LA-or DC responsible official. - 4.
+With the industrial nature of the processes and likelihood of daily damage to structure and equipment, it would be unreasonable to expect any already operating premises to have all infrastructure and/or equipment fully compliant without the need for maintenance.
+Where the FBO can demonstrate that infrastructure and/or equipment deficiencies have been identified and scheduled for repair in a way that manages any potential risk to public health, dependent on the nature and extent of the deficiency (i.e. minor / operational wear and tear), approval or conditional approval will-may be recommended.

+5. Registered establishments under Regulation (EC) No 852/2004 taking advantage of the exemption criteria (refer to Exemptions from Approval section) and applying to undertake activities that are approved by the Agency, may be recommended for full approval following the initial approval visit.
 This can only be the case where the establishment and FBO controls have be observed in operation and complies with all the relevant requirements of food law (infrastructure, equipment and operational requirements) and any other relevant legislation as required for the type of approval.

-Note - The FBO will not be able to undertake activities, that are approved by the FSA (in this case working outside of the exemption criteria), until approval or conditional approval is granted.
+Note - The FBO will not be able to undertake activities, that are approved by the FSA/FSS (in this case working outside of the exemption criteria), until approval or conditional approval is granted.